Durand Bernarr: The Singer-Songwriter Talks ‘Wanderlust,’ ‘The Terrell Show,’ and How To Become His 'Cousin'

 Whether singing background or stepping into the spotlight, Bernarr continues to give us bops after bops and prove to the music industry that he’s not one to play with.
 His album Dur&, which featured appearances from Kaytranada, Anna Wise, and Ari Lennox, solidified the Cleveland, Ohio native as a certified superstar.

-Now, as we continue to celebrate Pride and Black Music Month, BET.com was able to chat with the 33-year-old phenom about his upcoming album, fan meet and greets gone wrong, and how you can become family as one of his “cousins.”
+BET.com was able to chat with the 33-year-old phenom about his upcoming album, fan meet and greets gone wrong, and how you can become family as one of his “cousins.”

 BET.com: Most music lovers have come to know you from your work with Erykah Badu and your viral presence on social media.
 As an artist now coming into your own, taking center stage, how does this moment in your career feel?
 And what projects are you excited about sharing with your fans this year?